mohamicorp/stash-jenkins-postreceive-webhook/README.md

 ## Release Notes

+### Version 2.6.0
+- Added ability to not send commit hash in Jenkins notification
+- Reverted pull-request notifications back to where it was before

 ### Version 2.5.1
 - Fixed a Javascript error when opening plugin settings
 - Added datacenter compatible flag